Opinion | Mitch McConnell is laughing in our faces. Brutal new polls for Biden show why.

 Gourevitch added that GOP obstruction might not be weighing as heavily as one might hope.
 “It’s not like Republicans are popular,” he said, but it’s plausible that “the voters will pay attention to who’s in charge, as they have done historically in many elections.”

 None of this is to absolve Biden of blame.
 His broken promises on immigration may be one reason for slipping base support.
-He took his eye off the ball on covid-19 testing and got caught off guard by the latest surge, which surely is hurting across the board.
+He took his eye off the ball on coronavirus testing and got caught off guard by the latest surge, which surely is hurting across the board.
 And despite the economic rebound, inflation and supply chain issues are tainting that picture.

 It may ultimately prove possible to make Republicans pay a price for obstruction.
 If Biden can get a smaller BBB passed and the economy keeps recovering, casting Republicans as obstacles to ongoing progress might have potency.
 And as the new White House focus on free tests and masks shows, it now knows defeating covid is paramount for recovery — including political recovery.